2DFS/artifacts-evaluation/README.md

 2. **Run the evaluation**: For each of the figures in our paper, we include a script to run its evaluation.
 The scripts assume that both docker and `tdfs` are installed and the `splits/` folder containing the models and splits is in the same directory as the evaluation scripts, so **make sure you completed the the steps above**.
 The scripts to be used to reproduce each figure are listed below.

+#### Setup troubleshooting:
+- splits downlaod issues: If you have issues downloading the splits, please make sure you have enough space in your disk and upgrade `tar` util to its latest version.
+You can do this by running:
+    ```bash
+    sudo apt-get install --only-upgrade tar
+    ```

 ## Evaluation Scripts